Skip to content

 db: admin

-Find more infromation about available options and their accepted values in the roles subsection of the Custom Resource reference.
+Find more information about available options and their accepted values in the roles subsection of the Custom Resource reference.

 Create users manually

-You can create unprivileged users manually.
-Please run commands below, substituting the <namespace name> placeholder with the real namespace of your database cluster:
+You can create application-level users manually.
+Run the commands below, substituting the <namespace name> placeholder with the real namespace of your database cluster:

 mongodb@percona-client:/$